 Types of safes used in a house

-If you are concerned about the security of your possessions at home, want to hide valuables, cash, storage media, documents that are important to you, or perhaps need a place to store weapons, then a home safe is an excellent idea.
+If you are concerned about the security of your possessions at home, want to hide precious things, cash, storage media, documents that are important to you, or perhaps need a place to store weapons, then a home safe is an excellent idea.
+Selecting the right safe allows you to have just the amount of secure storage space you need, perfectly tailored to your personal requirements.
 There are 3 main product categories to choose from:

 Free-standing safes